 Alongside the data, we have a culture-driven Behaviour Framework which sets out how we expect schools to promote positive behaviour and ensure lessons are free from disruption, whilst also encouraging schools to work together locally to explore alternatives to exclusion and give every child the best possible chance to succeed.

-Glenmoor and Winton Academies is a designated Behaviour Hub and provides support to schools inside and outside the Group.
+Our Glenmoor and Winton Academies together form a designated Behaviour Hub which provides support to schools inside and outside the Group.

 Attendance remains a key priority for a number of our schools.
-This year we have launched our new Attendance Curriculum which provides detailed advice, guidance, and resources for schools.
-We are also excited to be working with the Birmingham Education Partnership who are providing focussed support to schools on strategies to improve attendance.
+This year we have revised our Attendance Curriculum which provides detailed advice, guidance, and resources for schools.
+The Hurlingham Academy is a recently designated DfE Attendance Hub and can provide additional support to schools when required.